 Turns out other people came to exploit though.

-To take advantage of the situation and recommend some herbal product which by the way, they used on their sickling grandfather who still died anyway.
+To take advantage of the situation and recommend some herbal products which by the way, they used on their sickling grandfather who still died anyway.

-And you wonder what impact there medicine would have made.
+And you wonder what impact their medicine would have made.
 It’s such people that I want to see today and beat up.

 3. Your Mother Will Always Be Your Mother – But Let Your Dad be Your Daddy too